A Full Evening of Entertainment

 Well, that’s a big subject.
 I like just about all styles of music; of course I have my favorites but my tastes in music are wide and varied usually depending on the occasion.

 In planning a wedding there is wide latitude for self expression.
 For example: A bride in a Victorian dress wants to walk down the aisle to a romantic version of Canon In D, Thousand Years or perhaps a theme from Japanese Anime; beautiful music.

 Then the same bride might like music by Michael Bublé performed live a Jazz Trio for the cocktail hour or during dinner…

 …and then later the same bride may request dance music by the artist affectionately known as “Pitbull”.

 These are completely different styles of music and each contributes to the atmosphere of a particular part of the wedding.

-With a wide variety of music available and several parts to a wedding, each part potentially having its own design and atmosphere created by music, one can see the unique opportunity to express oneself by including the music they like as part of their celebration.
+With a wide variety of music available and several parts to a wedding, each part of a wedding can have its own design and atmosphere created by music.
+Planning music for a wedding one has the unique opportunity to express themselves by including the music they like as part of their celebration.

 Your ideas are important.

 It is a lot of fun planning music for a wedding or party; one great song leads to another.